mahlenmorris/VCVRack/Memory.md

 ### Menu Options
 #### Pick Folder for Loading
 Select a folder to load audio files from.
-Once this is done, the "Load File" submenu will be populated with all of the WAV files it can load.
+Once this is done, the "Load File" submenu will be populated with all of the WAV or [CSV](#csv-files) files it can load.
 Any inputs to the
 LOAD Tipsy input will be relative to this folder.
 #### Load File
 Once the Load Folder has been selected, any files Memory thinks it can read (currently only .WAV files) will be listed here, and selecting one will